|Nutrition Facts (per serving)|

-Soak the Chinese dried mushrooms in warm water to soften (20 to 30 minutes).
-Squeeze any excess water out of the mushrooms and thinly slice.
+Soak the mushrooms in warm water to soften (20 to 30 minutes).
+Squeeze any excess water out of the mushrooms and slice thinly.

 Dice the red bell pepper.
 Grate the carrot and finely slice the bamboo shoots.

 In a small bowl, combine the oyster sauce, chicken broth or water, soy sauce, and sugar.
 Set aside.

 Heat 2 tablespoons oil in a frying pan, swirling so that it coats the pan.
 When the oil is sizzling, stir fry the vegetables, starting with the dried mushrooms, followed by the bamboo shoots, bell pepper, mung bean sprouts, and grated carrot.

 Stir in the sauce ingredients.
 Taste and season with salt and freshly ground pepper if desired.
 Remove from the heat and cool.

 Assemble the Spring Rolls

 To make the spring rolls, lay a wrapper in front of you so that it forms a diamond shape.
-Brush the edges of the wrapper with the lightly beaten egg.
+Brush the edges of the wrapper with lightly beaten egg or water.